-It is sensible to hire an expert in if you have serious concerns is often the best course of action, because doing it yourself may result in you taking the wrong steps towards trying to solve the problem.
+It is sensible to hire an expert if you have serious concerns, because doing it yourself may result in you taking the wrong steps towards trying to solve the problem.
 This is why Planning Objection Letters was created; to give local people access to professional planning representation at an affordable price.
 We are here to help you and no one else.
 Call us now 0800 456 1060

 Do Encourage Your Neighbours to Object

 Applications for planning and appeals must be determined based on their merits.
 What this means is that it is not a voting competition.
 However, every representation on a planning application or appeal must be taken into account, and that is why your neighbours should be encouraged.
 It is inevitable that a high level of local opposition will carry a lot more weight than just one objection.

 This is especially true for local planning committees, as their members are usually very sensitive to local concerns with regards to inappropriate development in the area.
 So, rally up the neighbours and get them to write in with their objections.
 However, as tempting as it might seem, do not start a petition.
 They carry no weight and end up being a waste of time.
 All letters should also be unique as opposed to based off one template.
 It’s more authentic and certainly holds the attention of the council better.

 Don’t Make it Personal